Jason Polin: Professional

 On March 29, 2023, Polin signed a one-year contract with the Colorado Avalanche for the 2023–24 season.
 He was subsequently assigned to the Avalanche's AHL affiliate, the Colorado Eagles on a professional tryout.

 After overcoming an early season injury, Polin earned a recall to the Avalanche at the mid-point the season and made his NHL debut in a fourth-line role against the Boston Bruins on January 8, 2024.
 He later registered his first NHL goal and point, scoring to level the game at 2–2 in an eventual 7–4 victory over the Ottawa Senators on January 16, 2024.
 Returning to the Eagles following 7 appearances, Polin played out the remainder of the season in the AHL, posting 4 goals and 10 points through 42 regular season games.

 As a restricted free agent at the conclusion of the season, Polin was re-signed to a one-year, two-way contract with the Avalanche for the 2024–25 season on July 6, 2024.
 Returning to the Eagles, Polin again missed time due to injury during the campaign but tallied 11 goals and 19 points in 39 regular-season outings.
 He was recalled and featured in two games with the Avalanche, going scoreless, before finishing the season in the playoffs with the Eagles.

 On June 21, 2025, Polin opted to extend his stay in Colorado by re-signing to a further one-year, two-way contract extension.
+In the season, Polin registered 21 points through 46 regular season games with the Eagles, and added 9 points through the post-season, helping the club reach the Western Conference finals.
+He was scoreless in 4 NHL appearances in recalls to the Avalanche.

+As a free agent at the conclusion of his contract with the Avalanche, Polin was signed to a one-year, two-way contract with the Buffalo Sabres on July 1, 2026.